-This was the British first of a series of maritime undertakings to ship some 30,000 Australian troops of the Australian 6th, 7th and 9th Divisions from the port of Suez at the southern end of the Suez Canal in Egypt to ports in Ceylon and Australia as these formations were pulled out of Middle East operations for service against the Japanese (10 March 1942/27 February 1943).
+This was the British convoy to transport the Australian 9th Division from the port of Suez at the southern end of the Suez Canal in Egypt to ports in Australia as this formation was pulled out of Middle Eastern operations for service against the Japanese (24 January/27 February 1943).

 Late in 1942 the 16th Brigade and other elements of the division were sent to New Guinea, initially to reinforce and relieve militia and 7th Division units on the Kokoda Trail.

-The last ‘Pamphlet’ convoy departed Suez bound for Sydney and Melbourne, and in the Red Sea and Gulf of Aden had the anti-submarine escort of the destroyers Pakenham, Petard, Isis, Derwent, Hero and Free Greek Vasilissa Olga.
-The Indian Ocean escort comprised the heavy cruiser Devonshire and, from Socotra, the light cruiser Gambia, and cover was provided for this oceanic part of the passage by Force 'A' comprising the battleships Resolution, Revenge and Warspite, light cruiser Mauritius and six destroyers.
+After passing Aden, the convoy shaped course for Fremantle, Melbourne and Sydney with heavy cover for the oceanic part of the voyage in the form of Force 'A' comprising the battleships Resolution, Revenge and Warspite, light cruiser Mauritius and six destroyers.
 Farther to the east Force 'A' was reinforced by the Free Dutch light cruisers Jacob van Heemskerck and Tromp as well as two destroyers.

 On 18 February the convoy arrived in Fremantle, and from here proceeded round the south of Australia under escort of three light cruisers (Australian Adelaide and Free Dutch Jacob van Heemskerck and Tromp, and the Free Dutch destroyer Tjerk Hiddes.
 The covering force to the south of Australia was Task Force 44.3, comprising the heavy cruiser Australia and the US destroyers Bagley, Henley and Helm.
 From Melbourne the Free Dutch ships, with the exception of Jacob van Heemskerck, were detached, as was the Free French destroyer Triomphant.
 The convoy reached Sydney safely on 27 February.